 The bottom line: tax audits may be daunting, but the probability of being selected for an audit is actually quite low.

 At Boxelder Consulting, we understand that each and every case we handle is unique — every person has their own story.
 This is why we handle each project on a case-by-case approach.
-Our experienced team of licensed tax professionals will develop a tailored defense strategy aimed at guaranteeing you the best possible outcome.
+Our experienced team of licensed tax professionals will fight audits for you by developing a tailored defense strategy aimed at guaranteeing you the best possible outcome.

-If you have been selected for an audit, get in touch with the Boxelder team today.
 The audit procedure is complex and can cause a great deal of stress.
+If you have been selected for an audit, don’t delay!
+Sign up for a free consultation with Denver’s best IRS audit defense team today.
 Having an experienced representative on your side will make a world of difference.